American Rescue Plan

 Distribution of Grants

-The maximum emergency assistance grant will be $5,912.15 per student.
+The maximum emergency assistance grant was $5,912.15 per student.
 A team of professionals from student service offices will review requests.
-Funds will be directly applied to student accounts to help cover the costs of Fall 2021 on campus housing or to students seeking postgraduate study.
+Funds will be directly applied to student accounts to help cover the costs of Fall 2021 on-campus housing or to students seeking postgraduate study.

-In alignment with Federal recommendations regarding the Minority Serving Institution (a)(2) portion of the funding, NJCU prioritized student living in on campus housing, through an application process, expressed difficulty paying their housing costs.
+In alignment with Federal recommendations regarding the Minority Serving Institution (a)(2) portion of the funding, NJCU prioritized students living in on-campus housing, through an application process, expressed difficulty paying their housing costs.

-As per the federal requirements, all currently enrolled students who are U.S. citizens or eligible non-citizen with a valid social security number are eligible for the Higher Education Emergency Relief funding under the CARES Act.
-Unlike HEERF I and HEERF II requirements, students enrolled exclusively in an online program, International, undocumented, and DACA students are eligible; as well as, students who are in a SAP (satisfactory academic progress) denied status, students who have not registered for Selective Service (male only), and/or students who have defaulted on federal student loans.
-At this point in time, funding from the American Rescue Plan (ARP) will be limited to those students who were registered and living in on campus housing for Fall 2021 or seeking postgraduate studies.
+As per the federal requirements, all currently enrolled students who are U.S. citizens or eligible non-citizens with a valid social security number are eligible for the Higher Education Emergency Relief funding under the CARES Act.
+Unlike HEERF I and HEERF II requirements, students enrolled exclusively in an online program, International, undocumented, and DACA students are eligible, as well as students who are in a SAP (satisfactory academic progress) denied status, students who have not registered for Selective Service (male only), and/or students who have defaulted on federal student loans.
+Funding from the American Rescue Plan (ARP) was limited to students registered and living in on-campus housing for Fall 2021 or seeking postgraduate studies.

 For More Information

-If you have questions or need assistance, please contact the VP of Student Affairs/Enrollment Management by emailing them at VPSAEM@njcu.edu
+If you have questions or need assistance, please contact the Vice President of Student Affairs & Enrollment Management at VPSAEM@njcu.edu.

 Additional HEERF Programs